Impressionism, the partakers of the expositions:

 Most books on Impressionism render ample room for Paul Cézanne.
-This is strange, while art-historian agree that Impressionism was just a fase in his artistic career during from about 1872-78.
+This is strange, while art-historian agree that Impressionism was just a fase in his artistic career during about 1872-78.
 When we look closely this is even more strange, because Cézanne never fully was an Impressionist.
 He was just a side-figure within the ‘impressionist’ art-movement.
-He was no c0-founder of the ‘Société Anonyme…’ and passively only joined 2 of the 8 ‘impressionist’ expositions just exhibiting 20 works.
+He was no co-founder of the ‘Société Anonyme des artistes…’ and passively only joined 2 of the 8 ‘impressionist’ expositions just exhibiting 20 works.
 Though he maintained lifelong contacts with Pissarro and Renoir and also had contacts with Monet and Guillaumin, he was not in the centre of the circles of friends.
-Also because much of his time he stayed in the south in the surroundings of Aix-en-Provence.
+Also because much of his time he stayed in the south of France in the surroundings of Aix-en-Provence.

 Cézanne joined the ‘impressionist’ expositions only two times:

 At the 1st ‘impressionist’ exposition Cézanne showed 3 works (R2).
 He was urgently requested to exhibit by Pissarro (R48).

 Zola (1874/04/18) praises his youth friend for his ‘great originality’.
 Prouvaire (=Toloza;1874/04/20) mentions his ‘over-exclusive love of yellow’ (R2,p126;R87,p234/5).
 Most critics are disdainful (R48;R164,p10).